-In Tesla II, I wrote about seeing ESG performance in two dimensions.
-The ESG capabilities of sustainability high performers are both wide and deep.
+In Pathways to resilience, I wrote about seeing performance in two dimensions.
+The sustainability practices of high performers are both wide-ranging and deep.
 They have developed ways:

-- To protect, create and enable value at the ESG edge (‘wide’ – range of practice); and
+- To protect, create and enable value at their intersect with society and nature (breadth); and

 Kaizen means ‘change for the good’.
 The Japanese management philosophy is usually translated as ‘continuous improvement’ and in the mid-nineties it permeated the Nissan SA factory at Roslyn, north of Tshwane.
-As their newly appointed Environmental Manager, I was part of a team implementing the ISO 14 001 Environmental Management System Standard.
-The Kaizen areas – where workers met every morning to share their ideas on how activities and processes could be improved – were turning out to be integral to its implementation.
+As their newly appointed Environmental Manager, I was part of a team implementing the ISO 14 001 Environmental Management System Standard launched the previous year.
+The Kaizen areas – where factory employees met every morning to share ideas on how things could be improved – were turning out to be integral to its implementation.

-Nissan’s burly plant engineer, Chris Jansse van Rensburgh, was also big on the Gemba walk, by which managers and leaders walk around looking for potential improvements (aka ‘Management By Walking Around’).
-Chris’s particular thing was compressor leaks, and he found enough to significantly decrease the electricity usage in the plant.
-(South African electricity was dirt cheap in those days, so use reduction was quite a new idea).
-As he tracked the trendlines Chris noticed that the local municipality had been significantly undercharging the plant for several years due to a decimal error.
-Being a rational chap, he duly informed them, and an agreeable back-payment was negotiated.
-Despite the unintended consequences (I had over-confidently assured the CEO that ISO would yield both environmental and cost benefits), it became clear to me that Kaizen and Gemba would be critical ingredients in the process.
-While they had a role, the reams of policies and procedures I was helping them to write were like chaff by comparison.
+Nissan’s burly plant engineer, Chris Jansse van Rensburgh, was also big on the Gemba walk, a Japanese practice by which managers walk around looking for improvements (aka ‘Management By Walking Around’).
+Chris’s big thing was compressor leaks and he found enough to significantly decrease the electricity usage in the plant.
+(South African electricity was reliable and dirt cheap in those days, so this was quite a novel idea).
+As he tracked the trends Chris noticed that the local municipality had been undercharging the plant for several years due to a decimal error.
+Being an honest chap, he duly informed them, and an agreeable back-payment was negotiated.
+Despite the unintended consequence (I had over-confidently assured the CEO John Newbury that ISO would yield both environmental and cost benefits), Kaizen and Gemba were clearly critical to the process.
+While necessary for certification, the reams of ISO-compliant procedures I was helping them to write were like chaff by comparison.

-Nissan duly gained the first automotive certification in the southern hemisphere which pleased them a lot; and a green-behind-the-ears industrial ecologist gained an important lesson in distributed sense-making and informal networks.
-With 20-20 hindsight, I can see what I intuited at the time: that there were several levels of environmental practice underway simultaneously at the Nissan plant, although they weren’t necessarily aware of them.
-In increasing order of maturity, they were:
+Nissan duly gained the first automotive certification in the southern hemisphere which pleased them greatly; and a green-behind-the-ears industrial ecologist gained an unexpected lesson in distributed sense-making and informal networks – although she didn’t realise it at the time.
+With 20-20 hindsight, I can see rationally what I intuited then: that there were many environmental practices already underway at the Nissan plant.
+They just didn’t see them as ‘environmental’.
+Requiring increasing levels of depth, they were:

-- Level 1 – Clarify ESG practice.
-Informed by best practice as codified in ISO 14 001, our team was busily writing up environmental policies and procedures, dropping them into an accessible database and auditing the operations against them.
+- Clarifying sustainability practice.
+Informed by best practice as codified in ISO 14 001, our team was busily writing up environmental policies and procedures, dropping them into an accessible database and auditing the paintshop, bodyshop, trimshop, etc., for compliance.
 As we clarified our practices and aligned with ISO’s expectations, some improvements were made along the way.

-- Level 2 – Coordinate ESG practice.
-Care for the environment did not feature in the factory’s culture, but safety, health and quality were core elements.
-Integrating environmental issues into existing systems was a slight shift and made effective coordination possible.
-Environmental responsibility had already found traction in the CEO’s office: John Newbury was one of a handful of visionary South African execs who recognised environmental trends – and their potential competitive implications – early on.
-(A few years earlier I had written to Nissan requesting a bursary to study industrial ecology.
-Newbury called personally on a real car phone to interview me!)
+- Coordinating sustainability practice.
+Care for the environment was not a priority in the factory culture, but safety, health and quality were.
+Integrating environmental practices into existing safety and quality systems was a small shift and helped improve coordination.
+Environmental responsibility had already found traction in the CEO’s office: Newbury was one of a handful of South African execs who recognised environmental trends and their competitive implications at an early stage.
+(As a young graduate, I had written to Nissan requesting a bursary to study industrial ecology.
+Newbury called to interview me personally on a real car phone… I am indebted to his vision.)

-- Level 3 – Distribute ESG practice.
-Fortunately for Nissan (and for me), the plant’s distributed sensory network – the informed eyes, ears and hands of the workers and Gemba-walking managers – did the rest.
+- Distributing sustainability practice.
+Fortunately for Nissan (and me), the plant’s distributed sensory network – the informed eyes, ears and hands of the workers meeting every morning in the Kaizen areas and its Gemba-walking managers – did the rest.

-The banner image is a photo by Sanni Sahil on Unsplash.
-It reflects the process of the moon ‘coming to fullness’ as expressed in the Zulu term ukuthwasa.
-The same term describes the process of traditional initiation that catalyses a deep shift in cognition – and spiritual maturity – necessary to graduate as a practitioner.
+Banner image is a photo by Sanni Sahil on Unsplash.
+Through my lens, it reflects the process of the moon ‘coming to fullness’ as expressed in the Zulu term ukuthwasa.
+The term describes the process of traditional initiation that catalyses a deep shift in cognition, necessary to graduate as a practitioner.